northeastern-rc/rc-public-documentation/docs/source/best-practices/software.md

 ## Documentation

-Proper documentation aids others (and future you) in understanding your code.
+Proper documentation helps others (and you in the future) understand your code.

-- **Write Inline Comments**: Explain complex or non-intuitive parts of the code.
+- **Write inline comments**: Explain complex or non-intuitive parts of the code.
 - **Maintain a README**: Include setup, usage, and other essential information.
-- **Use Automated Documentation Tools**: Tools like Doxygen or Sphinx can help.
+- **Use automated documentation tools**: Tools like Doxygen or Sphinx can help.

 ## Testing

 Implementing automated tests ensures that your code behaves as expected.

-- **Write Unit Tests**: Test individual code units for correctness.
+- **Write Unit Tests** on individual code units for correctness.
-- **Perform Integration Tests**: Test interactions between different code parts.
+- **Perform Integration Tests** between different code parts.
-- **Automate Testing**: Use Continuous Integration tools to run tests automatically.
+- **Automate testing** using Continuous Integration tools to run tests automatically.

 ## Dependency Management

 Managing dependencies effectively avoids conflicts and ensures reproducibility.

-- **Use Dependency Management Tools**: Tools like Conda or virtualenv.
+- **Use Dependency Management tools** like Conda or virtualenv.
-- **Specify Exact Versions**: Note the specific versions of dependencies.
+- **Specify exact versions**: Note the specific versions of dependencies.

 ## Performance Considerations

 Consider performance throughout the development process.

-- **Profile Often**: Identify bottlenecks and areas for optimization.
+- **Profile often: Identify bottlenecks and areas for optimization.
-- **Consider Parallelization**: Utilize parallel computing resources.
+- **Consider parallelization: Utilize parallel computing resources.

 ## Security

-Follow best practices to keep your code and data secure.
+Please follow the best practices to keep your code and data secure.

 - **Keep Sensitive Information Private**: Use environment variables for secrets.
 - **Stay Updated**: Keep dependencies updated to avoid known vulnerabilities.